What Is a Web3 Smart Contract Audit? A Beginner’s Guide

 Decentralized Applications (DApps)

 Decentralized applications, or DApps, are applications that run on decentralized networks like Ethereum, using smart contracts as their back-end logic.
-Unlike traditional apps, DApps don’t rely on centralized servers or intermediaries, meaning that they are inherently more secure, transparent, and resistant to censorship.
+Unlike traditional apps, DApps don’t rely on centralized servers or intermediaries, meaning that they are inherently more secure, transparent, and resistant to control.

 Example: Uniswap